 - 1/4 teaspoon baking soda

-- Drop the batter by rounded tablespoon onto a cookie sheet lined with parchment paper.
-Using the back of the spoon flatten the batter slightly.
+- Using the back of the spoon flatten the batter slightly.

 - Bake cookies for 12 to 14 minutes or until the they begin to brown around the edges.

 - Allow the cookies to cool completely to room temperature before eating.